vanderheim-village/vanderwood-twitch-bot/docs/commands/moderator-commands/removerewardlevel.md

 # Remove Reward Level

-The `!removerewardlevel` command is used to remove a reward level in the Battle of Midgard game.
+The `?removerewardlevel` command is used to remove a reward level in the Battle of Midgard game.

 ## Usage